Vaibhāṣika: Temporality

-In the Abhidharmakośa, Vasubandhu argues that "the best system is that of Vasumitra".
+In the Abhidharmakośa, Vasubandhu argues that: "The best system is that of Vasumitra."
 The Samyukta-abhidharma-hrdaya agrees.

 Later Sarvāstivāda developed a combination of the first and third views.
-This can be seen in Saṃghabhadra, who argues that while a dharma's essential nature does not change, its function or activity (kāritra) and its existence (bhāva) changes:The essential nature of a dharma remains eternally; its bhāva [existence] changes: When a saṃskṛta [conditioned] dharma traverses through adhvan [time], it gives rise to its kāritra [activity] in accordance with the pratyaya-s [conditions], without abandoning its substantial nature; immediately after this, the kāritra produced ceases.
+This can be seen in Saṃghabhadra, who argues that while a dharma's essential nature does not change, its function or activity (kāritra) and its existence (bhāva) changes:The essential nature of a dharma remains eternally; its bhāva [existence] changes: When a saṃskṛta [conditioned] dharma traverses through adhvan [time], it gives rise to its kāritra [activity] in accordance with the pratyayas [conditions], without abandoning its substantial nature; immediately after this, the kāritra produced ceases.
 Hence it is said that the svabhāva exists eternally and yet it is not permanent, since its bhāva changes.Thus, for Saṃghabhadra, "a dharma is present when it exercises its kāritra, future when its kāritra is not yet exercised, past when it has been exercised."
-The term kāritra is defined as "a dharma’s capability of inducing the production of its own next moment."
+The term kāritra is defined as "a dharma’s capability of inducing the production of its own next moment".
 When the right set of conditions come together, a dharma becomes endowed with activity (which vanishes in a single moment).
 When it does not have activity, a dharma's own nature still has the capacity to causally contribute to other dharmas.

 Svabhāva in time

 Regarding the essential nature (svabhāva) or reality (dravya) of a dharma, all Vaibhāṣika thinkers agreed that it is what remains constant and does not change as a dharma moves throughout the three times.
-However, as noted by K.L.
-Dhammajoti, this does not necessarily mean that a dharma's svabhāva "is immutable or even permanent, for a dharma’s mode of existence and its essential nature are not different, so that when the former is undergoing transformation, so is its svabhāva."
+However, as noted by Dhammajoti, this does not necessarily mean that a dharma's svabhāva "is immutable or even permanent, for a dharma’s mode of existence and its essential nature are not different, so that when the former is undergoing transformation, so is its svabhāva."

 From the Vaibhāṣika perspective this is not a contradiction, since it is the same process that remains (even while changing) throughout time.
 Thus, in this particular sense, there is no change in the svabhāva or svalakṣaṇa.
 This is said to be the case even though a dharma is always being transformed into different modes of being.
 Each of these is actually a new occasion or event in a causal stream (though it is not different in terms of its nature than previous dharmas in that stream).
-Thus according to K.L.
-Dhammajoti, there is a way in which the essential natures are transformed, and yet, one can say that they remain the same ontologically.
+Thus according to Dhammajoti, there is a way in which the essential natures are transformed, and yet, one can say that they remain the same ontologically.
 Dharmatrāta used the example of a piece of gold that is transformed into different things (cups, bowl, etc).
 While there are different entities, the essential nature of gold remains the same.